 Asbestos – building and pipe insulation, fabricated materials such as gaskets and floor tiles, wall panels (transite) and joint compounds

 Silica – building materials such as bricks, blocks and mortar

 Mercury – lighting ballast, switches and thermostats

-- On-the-spot offences notices, e.g. fines and/or tickets
+On-the-spot offence notices, e.g. fines and/or tickets - increased costs